Proximal methods for structured nonsmooth optimization over Riemannian submanifolds: Notation and Preliminaries.

 A proper function $\varphi:\mathbb{R}^n\to (-\infty,+\infty]$ is called a KL function if it satisfies the KL property at any point in $\mathrm{dom}(\partial \varphi)$.
 For connections between the KL property and the well-known error bound theory \cite{Pang:MP:1997}, we refer the interested readers to \cite{Bolte-Nguyen-Peypouquet-Suter:MP:2017}.
+It is well-known that semialgebraic functions provide a very rich subclass of KL functions.
+A extended-valued function is called semialgebraic if its graph is a semialgebraic set, which can be described as unions or intersections of finitely many lower sets of polynomials \cite[Definition 2.1]{Attouch:MP:2013}.
+A proper lower semicontinuous semialgebraic function is a KL function with an exponent $\theta \in[0,1)$.
+The semialgebraic function covers many commonly used functions in optimization problems that arise from applications, for example, maximum or minimum of finitely many polynomials, Euclidean norms and eigenvalues.
+Also, sums, products, quotients of semialgebraic functions and indicator functions on semialgebraic sets are still semialgebraic functions.
 The following lemma reveals a useful result that a KL function, if being constant on a compact set, has a uniformized expression on the KL property.

 \begin{lemma}{$($Uniformized KL property \cite[Lemma 6]{Bolte-Sabach-Teboulle:MP:2014}$)$} Let $\Upsilon \subseteq \mathbb{R}^n$ be a compact set, and the proper function $\varphi:\mathbb{R}^n\to (-\infty,+\infty]$ be constant on $\Upsilon$.
 If $\varphi$ satisfies the KL property at each point of $\Upsilon$, then there exist $\varepsilon$, $\delta>0$ and a continuous concave function $\phi:[0,\epsilon)\to [0,+\infty)$ satisfying Definition~\ref{defenition:KL_property} (i) and (ii) such that